sacckey/sacckey.dev/content/posts/implementing-a-game-boy-emulator-in-ruby/index.md

         18  rubyboy/lib/rubyboy/apu.rb
 ```

-Looking at this, we can see that creating a large number of Hashes within the Cpu class is the cause of GC occurrences.
+Looking at this, it is clear that creating a large number of Hashes within the Cpu class is the cause of GC occurrences.

-#### Reduce Hash generation within the Cpu class
-##### Change instruction arguments from Hash to Symbol
+#### Change instruction arguments from Hash to Symbol
 [commit](https://github.com/sacckey/rubyboy/commit/7cc25746dffcc91e9f6ad4162ec279e8547b9fe0)

 ```diff ruby